Editor’s Note: This blog post has been updated in January 2024 (originally published in July 2022) for accuracy and comprehensiveness

 It feels like everyone is looking to reduce emissions and consumption these days - all while still maximizing output, of course, and industrial hydraulics is no different.
 It's easy enough to say, "we need to be more efficient," but the problems show up when it comes down to actually reducing and maximizing a system, leaving industrial customers wondering, "How do I run a hydraulic system for less?"

 Airline partnered with engineers at Bosch Rexroth, who have been innovating the answer to this question for years, to bring their knowledge straight to you.
-Let's dive into how you can get more out of your hydraulic system using significantly less energy, downtime, noise, oil, and ultimately, less money.
+Let's dive into how you can get more out of your hydraulic system using significantly less mechanical energy, downtime, noise, oil, and, ultimately, less money.

 Less Energy & Downtime

-The secret to getting more with less is efficiency, but unfortunately, traditional hydraulic systems were NOT designed with efficiency in mind.
+The key to achieving more with less lies in maximizing overall efficiency.
+However, it is unfortunate that traditional hydraulic systems were not originally designed with hydraulic efficiency of pump in mind.
 Most applications use fixed-speed electric motors and/or a fixed displacement pump.
-This leads to a significant energy offset, because the motor runs at full speed for the majority of the operation, even when unnecessary.
-20-80% of the average power consumed by a machine using fixed-speed hydraulic pumps is wasted energy.
+This leads to a significant energy offset, because the motor runs at full speed for most of the operation, even when unnecessary.
+20-80% of a machine's average power using fixed-speed hydraulic pumps is a machine's average power.
 What happens to all the unused energy?
 It gets converted to heat, requiring even more power to cool it!
 Running a system at max speed consistently also makes parts wear faster, causing pumps to wear faster.

 The solution lies with Variable Speed Pump Drives, which only deliver maximum flow power when you're using it, enabling massive energy, heat, and system wear savings.
 Watch this minute-long video below for a short application example: